-Sales of copper cathodes are recognized on a provisional pricing basis when title transfers and the rights and obligations of ownership pass to the customer, which occurs upon shipment.
+Sales of copper cathodes are recognized on a provisional pricing basis when control of the promised asset passes to the customer, which occurs upon shipment.
 Final pricing for copper cathodes sold is not determined at that time as it is contractually linked to market prices at a subsequent date.
-These pricing arrangements have the characteristics of a derivative instrument as the value of the accounts receivable will vary as prices for the underlying commodities vary in the metal markets.
+These pricing arrangements have the characteristics of a derivative instrument as the value of the accounts receivable or deferred revenue will vary as prices for the underlying commodities vary in the metal markets.
 These price adjustments result in gains in a rising price environment and losses in a declining price environment and are recorded as adjustments to revenues.